Mark O'Connor (b. August 5, 1961, Seattle, Washington)

 "The audience was on its feet . . .
 They were moved by Mr. O'Connor's journey without maps, cheering for the only musician today who can reach so deeply first into the refined, then the vernacular, giving his listeners a complex, sophisticated piece of early-21st-century classical music and then knocking them dead with the brown-dirt whine of a Texas fiddle." - The New York Times

-RECORDINGS (over two-million CDs sold as a solo recording artist)
+RECORDINGS (over two-million CDs sold as a solo recording artist, and 45 feature albums released in 45 years)

 O'Connor's first recording for the Sony Classical record label, 'Appalachia Waltz', was a collaboration with Yo-Yo Ma and Edgar Meyer.
 The works Mr. O'Connor composed for the disc, including its title track, gained him worldwide recognition as a leading proponent of a new American musical idiom.
 The tremendously successful follow-up release, 'Appalachian Journey', received a Grammy Award in February 2001.